 We’re told many stories about the 1960s, typically clichéd tales of excess and revolution.
 But there’s more to the popular music of the 1960s.
 There are many ways in which rock music has shaped our ideas of individual freedom and collective belonging.
 Rock became a way for participants in American culture and counterculture to think about what it meant to be an American citizen, a world citizen, a citizen-consumer, or a citizen-soldier.
 These songs continue to inform the meaning of citizenship in a global society today.
-Here are just a few of the most influential songs of the modern American history and society.

 1. Built to Spill, “You Were Right”